 Plus, they have less carbs, no weird chemicals and are A LOT less expensive to make than the "Carb Smart" low carb tortillas I have been buying for wraps and burritos when we "have" to have them quick.

-This flat bread can be rolled out to whatever size you need.
+You can chose to make flat bread whatever size you need.
 Just make sure to adjust the macros for your daily carb and calorie count if you make them bigger (or smaller).

-The nutritional information on the recipe card is adjusted to making six flatbread rounds from this recipe.
+Nutritional information for this recipe is based on making six flatbread rounds from this recipe.

 Please see the tips if you are going to double or triple the recipe.

 This is solid advice...you don't want to leave out anything in this recipe because there are very few ingredients and they are important.

 I used a "bit" of Italian Seasoning in my last batch and they were fantastic with turkey lettuce and tomatoes.

 And, when I say a bit I mean a ¼ teaspoon.
 A little goes a long way.